DanielWsk/lambdaTerraform/README.md

 This project deploys two lambda functions connected to a DynamoDB database.
 One Lambda Function takes a value to put inside the database, and one lambda function gets all the values from the database.

+## dev/prod Environments

+This project makes use of tfvar files to set the variables for individual environments.
+The CIDR range for the VPC and subnets can be set in these files, as well as the availability zones and database hashkey.
+To apply the terraform deployment using these variables, specify the file during the terraform apply command.
+Example: terraform apply -var-file=<name>.tfvars

+If no tfvars file is specified, the deployment will use the default values found inside the variables.tf file for each module.

 ## Modules